Mercer-Robotics-Club/High_Accuracy_GPS/README.md

 Our client is Dr. Anthony Choi from Mercer University.

 ## Use Case
-We implemented the GPS system in an autonmous rover as pictured below
+We implemented the GPS system in an autonmous rover as pictured below.
+This rover system, ie. many of its hardware components, was adopted from a previous project under Dr. Choi.
 <p align="center">
   <img src="https://github.com/Mercer-Robotics-Club/High_Accuracy_GPS/blob/main/Images/Senior%20Design%20High%20Accuracy%20GPS%20Update.jpg" />
 </p>